Lukiya/redismanager/README.md

 # redismanager, a cross-platform redis gui client.
 ### Intro

-&nbsp;&nbsp;&nbsp;&nbsp; Redis Manager is an open source, cross-platform and completely free redis management GUI.
+Redis Manager is an open source, cross-platform and completely free redis management GUI.
 Its server side is writen by GO, and client side is writen by react + umi + ant design ui.

 ### Quick start